iltommi/qdb-documentation/source/reference/qdb_comparison.rst

 Introduction
 ============

-The wrpme benchmark tool enables you to evaluate the performance of your wrpme hive.
+The quasardb benchmark tool enables you to evaluate the performance of your quasardb hive.
 To do so, it runs a script on the specified cluster and measures - as accuratly as the operating systems allows it - the time taken to process the commands.

 Usage scenarii
 ===============

- * Identifiying hardware limits in a wrpme cluster (network bandwidth, server processing power, etc.)
+ * Identifiying hardware limits in a quasardb cluster (network bandwidth, server processing power, etc.)
  * Determining the maximum throughput of your cluster
  * Tuning

 Supported protocols
 ======================

-The tool can be used to benchmark a memcached server, a redis server or a wrpme server.
+The tool can be used to benchmark a memcached server, a redis server or a quasardb server.
 It can also create a virtual "local" server to test the local machine memory bandwidth.

 The local server can help identify memory-related bottlenecks or abnormal allocator behavior.